 In 2013, Jeff Bezos purchased the newspaper division of The Washington Post Company for $250 million.
 In addition to The Washington Post, the leading daily newspaper in the nation’s capital, the sale included a number of smaller local newspapers in the Washington, D.C. area.
 Bezos made the purchase as principal of a privately held company, rather than on behalf of Amazon.
 It was the first time in 80 years that the newspaper had passed from the control of the Graham family, descendants of Eugene Meyer, who bought the paper in 1933.
 At the time of the sale, Bezos expressed respect and admiration for the Graham family’s stewardship of the Post and announced his intention to retain the existing management.

-Jeff Bezos has a net worth of more than $72 billion, making him the second wealthiest American after Bill Gates.
-He and his wife continue to live in the Seattle area, and are increasingly concerned with philanthropic activities.
+By 2017, Bloomberg News estimated that Jeff Bezos has a net worth of $75.6 billion, making him the second wealthiest person in the world, second only to Microsoft founder Bill Gates.
+Bezos and his wife MacKenzie continue to live in the Seattle area, and are increasingly concerned with philanthropic activities.
 “Giving away money takes as much attention as building a successful company,” Jeff Bezos has said.

 “I’m going to go do this crazy thing.
 I’m going to start this company selling books online.”